Day 1 – Arrive in Rarotonga

 Takeoff to Aitutaki and continue on the next stage of your adventure.Starting Accommodation:

 Day 4 – At leisure, Aitutaki

-With its multihued lagoon and rolling plains, it is easy to see why Aitutaki is called the 'Bora Bora of the Cook Islands.'
-Although eerily similar to Bora Bora in appearance, Aitutaki has a personality all of its own.
+With its varicolored lagoon and rolling plains, it is easy to see why Aitutaki is called the 'Bora Bora of the Cook Islands.'
+Although similar to Bora Bora in appearance, Aitutaki has a personality all of its own.
 Reminders of old Polynesia hide around every corner.
-Most of the island's 2,100 residents work the coconut, pineapple, and banana plantations dotting the island, and can be found fishing one of the South Pacific's most beautiful lagoons on the weekends.Starting Accommodation:
+That is not to say that Aitutaki doesn't have its fair share of modern day pleasures, a stroll through Arutanga village will assure you of this, but shopping will be the last thing on your mind when you have an entire beach to yourself and can doze off listening to the wind in the trees.Starting Accommodation:

 Day 5 – At leisure, Aitutaki